Skip navigation

 1. This procedure covers:

-1. what information needs to be recorded about the source, nature and reason for collection of the human biospecimens;
+1. what information needs to be recorded about the source, nature and reason for collection of the Human Biospecimens;

 2. requirements about participant consent including circumstances where waiver of consent may be justified;